ukwa/ukwa-manage/lib/windex/README.md

 ### CDX Verification

-_The `cdx-verify` step has not yet been moved over to this new approach_
+_The `cdx-verify` step has not yet been moved over to this new approach._

 ### Solr Indexing